What is business finance?

 What’s the right type of funding for your business?

-Some types of funding are faster to get than others, some require more security, some are cheaper, some come with strings attached.
+Some types of funding are faster to get than others, some require more collateral, some are cheaper, some come with strings attached.
 You need to know what type is going to be best for your situation.

 It’s important to find funding that fits.
 You have a business to run.
 You don’t want your financial arrangements to get in the way.
 They should be a sail not an anchor.